xxxserxxx/stmps/README.md

 - `Enter` / `a`: Adds the selected item recursively to the queue.
 - Left/right arrow keys (`←`, `→`) navigate between the columns
 - Up/down arrow keys (`↓`, `↑`) navigate the selected column list
+- `g`: toggle genre search

 In the search field:

 - `Enter`: Perform the query.
 - `Escape`: Escapes into the columns, where the global key bindings work.

+In Genre Search mode, the genres known by the server are displayed in the middle column.
+Pressing `Enter` on one of these will load all of the songs with that genre in the third column.
+Searching with the search field will fill the third column with songs whose genres match the search.
+Searching for a genre by typing it in should return the same songs as selecting it in the middle column.
+Note that genre searches may (depending on your Subsonic server's search implementation) be case sensitive.

 ## Advanced Configuration and Features